rawilk/filament-quill/README.md

 php artisan vendor:publish --tag="filament-quill-translatinos"
 ```

+For more information on setup necessary to render editor content, see the [Rendering Content](#rendering-content) section.

 ## Usage

 The editor has been set up to behave like and have a similar api to the rich text editor component provided by Filament.
 One major difference between Filament's editor and the package's editor is Filament is using Trix for the editor, while this package is using Quill.